MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 ### New and improved infobars

 Informational notification bars (infobars) in DevTools now have an improved look and more functionality.
-In Microsoft Edge 83, infobars are easier to read and provide buttons so you are able to take the relevant action right away.
+In Microsoft Edge 83, infobars are easier to read and provide buttons so you can take the relevant action right away.

 :::image type="content" source="../../media/2020/03/infobar.msft.png" alt-text="Infobar for pretty-printing a minified file in Microsoft Edge 83." lightbox="../../media/2020/03/infobar.msft.png":::